PeakIndicators/Getting-Started-On-Azure-ML/Orchestrate-ML-With-Pipelines.md

 **Note:** For a full list of supported step types, see [azure.pipeline.steps package documentation](https://aka.ms/AA70rrh).

 To create a pipeline, you must first define each step and then create a pipeline that includes the steps.
 The specific configuration of each step depends on the step type.
-For example the following code defines two **PythonScriptStep** steps to prepare data, and then train a model.
+For example the following code defines two **PythonScriptStep** steps to prepare data and then train a model.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/5.PNG)